 Field-hunting tip

-Look in metamorphosed manganese deposits and skarns country — that is the host setting where pyrophanite typically forms.
+Look in metamorphosed manganese deposits and skarns country, the host setting where pyrophanite typically forms.
 If you start seeing hausmannite, magnetite, rhodonite in float, you are in the right ground.
 Field specimens usually show a thin tabular crystals or lamellar masses habit, so train your eye for that shape before scanning the outcrop.